 Moissanite is very popular and sought-after not only for its stunning fire and brilliance but also for its affordability compared to diamonds of the same quality and carat weight.

-Diamonds are known for their prices due to their market demand--moissanite provides an attractive alternative at a significantly lower cost with all the same quality and carat weight factors compared side by side.
-This affordability makes choosing the look and size of the stone more attainable for the consumer.
+This affordability, compared to diamonds, makes choosing the look and size of the moissanite stone more attainable for the consumer.
 Have the moissanite engagement ring of your dreams at a cost-friendly price point you will love without compromising quality, size, or style.
+A durable gemstone like moissanite, rated 9.25 on the Mohs scale of hardness, ensures lasting brilliance for everyday wear.

 Replaces Diamonds in Any Kind of Jewelry